-We are committed to providing educational tools for teachers and students looking to learn more about the basics of optical fibre, its composition, and its capabilities.
+We are committed to providing educational tools for teachers and students looking to learn more about the basics of optical fiber, its composition, and its capabilities.

 The Breakthrough Invention

-Low-loss optical fibre is a flexible filament of high-purity glass capable of carrying information encoded within pulses of light over long distances with low attenuation (signal loss).
+Low-loss optical fiber is a flexible filament of high-purity glass capable of carrying information encoded within pulses of light over long distances with low attenuation (signal loss).

-Corning scientists Dr. Robert Maurer, Dr. Peter Schultz, and Dr. Donald Keck invented the first low-loss optical fibre in 1970.
+Corning scientists Dr. Robert Maurer, Dr. Peter Schultz, and Dr. Donald Keck invented the first low-loss optical fiber in 1970.
 Inspired by their belief that information could be transmitted through light, Drs.
-Maurer, Schultz, and Keck spent four years experimenting with different properties of glass until they succeeded, creating the first low-loss optical fibre for telecommunications use.
+Maurer, Schultz, and Keck spent four years experimenting with different properties of glass until they succeeded, creating the first low-loss optical fiber for telecommunications use.

-Optical fibre was invented in response to what telecommunications challenge?
+Optical fiber was invented in response to what telecommunications challenge?

-Optical fibre was our answer to consumer demand for increased bandwidth.
-Beginning in the 1960s, the telecommunications industry realised that the existing copper wire infrastructure could no longer keep up as communications traffic increased exponentially.
+Optical fiber was our answer to consumer demand for increased bandwidth.
+Beginning in the 1960s, the telecommunications industry realized that the existing copper wire infrastructure could no longer keep up as communications traffic increased exponentially.

-Optical fibre revolutionised the telecommunications industry because it allowed for low attenuation (or reduction of signal strength) and, unlike copper, offered virtually limitless bandwidth.
-Because of those qualities, optical fibre has become the backbone of the networks that we use today to transmit voice, data, and video around the world.
+Optical fiber revolutionized the telecommunications industry because it allowed for low attenuation (reduction of signal strength) and, unlike copper, offered virtually limitless bandwidth.
+Because of those qualities, optical fiber has become the backbone of the networks that we use today to transmit voice, data, and video around the world.

 Revolutionary Design and Manufacturing